nirum/descent/docs/installation.rst

 - ``multipledispatch``
 - ``tableprint``

-And the following are optional (necessary for some features):
+And the following are optional:

 - ``scipy``

 Development
 -----------

-Please submit any and all issues to the GitHub issue tracker.
+Please submit any issues to the `GitHub issue tracker <https://github.com/nirum/descent/issues/new>`_.

 To contribute to descent, you'll need to also install ``sphinx`` and ``numpydoc`` for documentation and ``nose`` for testing.
 We adhere to the `NumPy/SciPy documentation standards <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard>`_.